WebexCC-SA/US_LTRCCT-2296/docs/dadJoke.md

 ## Testing
-1. Launch the [Agent Desktop](https://desktop.wxcc-us1.cisco.com/) and log in using the Desktop option.
-2. Using Webex, place a call to your Inbound Channel number <copy><w class="DN"></w></copy>
+1. Using Webex, place a call to your Inbound Channel number <copy><w class="DN"></w></copy>
-3. list the streps
-      1. double indent sub steps or sections
-4.
+      1. You should hear a joke and the call will disconnect

+---

+## Challenge
+> How could you create an option to hear another joke?
+>
+> ??? note "Answer"
+    > Add a Menu node after the play message node
+    >
+    > Add a single menu option with a TTS message which offers to play another joke
+    >
+    > Connect the timeout and invalid choice node edges connect to the disconnect call node.